cOdeBedient/m0_github_challenge/github_steps.md

 # GitHub Steps

-Describe in your own words how to establish a connection between a local repository and a remote repository on GitHub.
+It is necessary to establish a link with git push -u origin maine